dibidabidab/game-without-a-name-and-unicorns/readme.md

 ## Usage

-Clone this repository.

-make sure you have [Git LFS](https://git-lfs.github.com/)
+Make sure you have [Git LFS](https://git-lfs.github.com/) installed, then clone this repo.

-run `python3 initialize_project.py` to download dependencies.

 ### Compile for Desktop